maak-sdu/pyScattData/pyfai_notebook/README.md

 `pyFAI-calib2` will run.
 Subsequently, the azimuthal integration gui, `pyFAI-integrate` will run.
 Finally, integrated files will be plotted.

-For pyFAI documentation, please see: https://pyfai.readthedocs.io/en/master/index.html
+For pyFAI documentation, please see https://pyfai.readthedocs.io/en/master/index.html

-Various cookbook recipes and tutorials are also available: https://pyfai.readthedocs.io/en/master/usage/index.html
+Various cookbook recipes and tutorials can be found at https://pyfai.readthedocs.io/en/master/usage/index.html